AUD/USD Forex Signal: Descending Triangle Pattern Forms

 Bullish view

-The same is happening in the United States, where bond yields have surged to the highest level in more than a decade.
-Therefore, there are concerns that the US and Australian economies are at significant risks as the war between Israel and Hamas continues.
+The AUD/USD pair will be in the spotlight on Wednesday for two more events.
+ADP, the payroll processing company, will publish the latest estimate of private payrolls data.
+Economists polled by Reuters believe that the private sector created 150k jobs in October after adding 89k in the previous month.

-In Australia, inflation remains stubbornly high.
-The latest economic data showed that the headline Consumer Price Index (CPI) rose to 6.2% in the second quarter, higher than the RBA's target of 2.0%.
-In a recent note, RBA's Michele Bullock, the head of the RBA said that services inflation was proving sticky.
+The ADP jobs report will come two days before the Bureau of Labor Statistics (BLS) publishes the official Non-Farm Payrolls (NFP) data.
+In the past, the two jobs numbers tend to diverge.

-The next key economic event to watch will be the upcoming interest rate by the Federal Reserve.
-Economists polled by Reuters believe that the bank will leave interest rates unchanged between 5.25% and 5.50%.
+The next important AUD/USD news will be the upcoming Federal Reserve decision.
+Judging by the September meeting and recent statements by Fed officials, the bank will likely leave rates intact between 5.25% and 5.50%.

-The Fed's decision comes at a time when the economy is going through a tough period as bond yields have risen/USD technical analysis
+Fed officials will have the bond market in mind when making this decision.
+Long-term bond yields have surged to the highest level in years.
+The yield of the 10-year stands at 4.87% while the 30-year sits at over 5%.
+At the same time, the spread between the 10 and 2-year yields has narrowed to minus 4/USD technical analysis

-The AUD/USD exchange rate has been under pressure in the past few days.
-It has moved below the descending trendline that connects the highest swings since September 29th.
-The pair is also consolidating at the 25-period and 50-period ALMA indicators.
+The Australian dollar has recoiled this week.
+This decline was important because it happened after the pair retested the important resistance at 0.6383, which coincides with the descending trendline.
+This trendline joins the highest swings since September 29th.

-The pair has formed a descending triangle pattern that is shown in red.
-This pattern is one of the most accurate bearish signs.
-It has also dropped below the Ichimoku Cloud indicator.
-Therefore, the pair will likely continue falling as sellers target the key support at 0.6300.
+The pair has moved a few points below the 50-period and 25-period moving averages.
+It has also formed a descending triangle pattern.
+Therefore, the outlook for the pair is bearish, with the next level to watch being at 0.6283, the lower side of the triangle pattern.

 Ready to trade our daily Forex signals ?
-Here's a list of some of the best Forex platforms Australia to check out.
+Here's a list of some of the top 10 forex brokers in the world to check out.

 Legal Disclaimer: